qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_label.rst

 .. contents::
    :local:

-To add a label, click the |mActionLabel| :sup:`Add label` icon, place the element with the left mouse button on the Print Composer canvas and position and customize its appearance in the label :guilabel:`Item Properties` tab.
+To add a label, click the |label| :sup:`Add label` icon, place the element with the left mouse button on the Print Composer canvas and position and customize its appearance in the label :guilabel:`Item Properties` tab.